Rider Guide

 You can export the route to your GPS by going to https://ridewithgps.com/routes and choosing the export option.

 A bicycle rider is considered traffic.
 Along the route, you may encounter other riders traveling in the opposite direction.
 So be SMART!
 Please adhere to the “Rules of the Road”.
 Follow the strict centerline rule and ride to the right of the centerline AT ALL TIMES.
-Ride no more than two abreast.
+On East Rim drive in the closed section bikes can ride two abreast.
+On road ways that are open to vehicle traffic bikes need to ride single file.

 Please be sure to be extra careful coming down after the Dutton Ridge rest stop as you can pick up higher speeds and the road can be narrow and curvy in spots.
 Riders MUST OBEY ALL POSTED SPEED LIMIT SIGNS and stay on the proper side of the road.
 DO NOT cross the center-line since our route is multi-directional.
 This is for your safety and the safety of others.